hirshNinja/FAPO/readme.md

 ## Hardware installation

 Install the P-ROC board into the Williams Funhouse pinball machine.
+For now, unplug the speakers from the driver board.
 Connect USB cable to host computer (currently OSX)

 ## Prerequisite Software